 However, the mere fact that you had a medical marijuana registry card does not by itself, give the officer the right to insist you take a blood test.3 And it cannot be used as part of the prosecutor’s case-in-chief against you4.

 You drive while ability impaired (DWAI) by marijuana when weed affects you in “the slightest degree.”
-This means that you are less able mentally and/or physically to safely operate a vehicle than you ordinarily would have been.
-Under 42-4-1301, C.R.S., DWAI marijuana is usually a misdemeanor.
+This means that you are less able mentally and/or physically to operate a vehicle than you ordinarily would have been safely.
+Under 42-4-1301, C.R.S., DWAI of marijuana is usually a misdemeanor.

 It doesn’t take much impairment in order to be guilty of DWAI.
-Unlike alcohol, however, there is no test that can establish a presumption that you were not stoned.5
+Unlike alcohol, however, no test can establish a presumption that you were not stoned.5

 If you are lawfully arrested on suspicion of DWAI of marijuana, the amount of THC in your blood will be just one factor for the jury to consider.